Aroj Ali Matubbar: Early life and education

 Matubbar was born into a poor peasant family in the village of Charbaria Lamchari, about 11 km from the city of Barisal in British India, now Bangladesh.
 His given name was Aroj Ali, but he later adopted the name Matubbar, meaning "local landowner".
 He briefly attended the village maqtab, focusing on the Qur'an and Islamic studies.

 Matubbar's father died when he was 12 years old.
 He inherited a 2-acre (8,100 m²) plot, which was auctioned off because he could not pay the land taxes as a minor.
 He was later forcibly evicted from his ancestral homestead by a local landowner.
 Matubbar supported himself through charity and as a farm laborer.

 Unable to afford formal schooling, he initially relied on free religious instruction at a local mosque's maqtab but left due to rigid learning methods.
 A benefactor helped him finish Bengali primers.
 Kazi Ghulam Quadir, a philosophy teacher at Brojomohun College, assisted him in borrowing books from the college library.

 Philosophy

 Matubbar's work is characterized by critical and freethinking views on religion, superstition, and traditional beliefs.
-His writings questioned established norms and religious doctrines, particularly within the context of Islam in Bangaldeshi religion.
+His writings questioned established norms and religious doctrines, particularly within the context of Islam in Bangladeshi religion.

 He wrote several books, including Rachana Samagra (Vol. I, II, III), Macglashan Chula, Sristirahasya, Onuman, Oprokashito Rochona, Soronika, and Muktaman.
 His work primarily examined religious practices, rituals, and superstitions, advocating for a more rational and scientific approach.

 His book Satyer Sandhan reportedly led to his arrest and detention by the authorities.
 Throughout his life, he faced harassment and threats due to his writings, which often critically engaged with religious tenets and claims.